JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 a round trip.

 The API runs Cedarling too, over the same policy store, and re-evaluates every request.
-That is not redundancy.
-The browser copy exists for the interface, and the server copy is the one that actually protects the data.
+That is not
+redundancy: the browser copy exists for the interface, and the server copy protects the data.

 Now two different denials arrive at the same button.